maxlevush-COINSIDE/Joystream-maxlevush/Curation_Policy.md

 3.3 Missing Avatar

 - If the Avatar is missing, or just really poor, or have low quality

+### How to `warn` a video

+- Post a warning to the author on the [forum](https://testnet.joystream.org/#/forum/threads/329).

+- Try to find the author in Discord or Telegram and notify him

 ## 4. `Censor` channel